leifos-gmbh/ILIAS/Services/Container/README.md

 - gets complete descriptions
 - applies classification filter
 - groups items (by grouped repo type)
+- applies sorting for all items (note that this does not work for item group subitems, these are sorted in ItemBlockSequenceGenerator)
 - api
   - getRefIdsOfType()
   - getAllRefIds()